Sagrada Família surrounded by trees and visitors in Barcelona

 Accommodation Costs in Barcelona

 Barcelona accommodation varies significantly by season, neighborhood, and how early you book.
-The single biggest lever on price is timing: shoulder season vs peak season can mean a 40–60% difference on the same hotel.
+The single biggest lever on price is timing: the same hotel can feel like a different budget category in August than it does in May or September.

 Budget: €65–90/night